redwoodjs/redwood/CONTRIBUTING.md

 This starts Verdaccio (http://localhost:4873) with our configuration file.

+> Note for Windows users: you will need to use WSL 2 for the above to work.

 #### Publishing a Package

 To build, unpublish, and publish all the Redwood packages to your local NPM registry with a "dev" tag, run: